ChriZa1410/data_eng_backend/README.md

     - timestamp of last recorded data sample
     - all recorded values and meta data of each monitored smartwatch sensor

-  - Smartwatch Metrics - Dashboard
-    - number of uploaded sensor values to database per minute
-    - latency of the sensor values from the data simulation to database upload

 - Control-Center: `localhost:9021`

   Confluent Platform's control center provides the possibility to check information and data inside the Kafka cluster, e.g.:
     - health of the brokers
     - existing topics